josphat-otieno/delani-studio/README.md

 ### Project Name
  Delani Studio
 ## Description
  The project is about creation of a fictional studio called Delani Studio.
-It is main purpose is to demonstarte the power of javasscript , jQuery CSS And Bootstrap.
+It is main purpose is to demonstarte the power of javasscript , jQuery, CSS And Bootstrap.

 ## About the Author
 Name : Josepat Otieno.